 Each year, the Associated Collegiate Press presents collegiate journalism’s preeminent award, the Pacemaker.
 There is category for each type of publication – online, newspaper, yearbook and magazine.
-Entries are judged by teams of professionals based on the following criteria: coverage and content, quality of writing and reporting, leadership, design, photography and graphics.
+Entries are judged based on the following criteria: coverage and content, quality of writing and reporting, leadership, design, photography and graphics.

 The contests are open to any ACP member publication.
 Entries must have been published or broadcast during the dates specified on each entry form.

 2017 deadline: June 9.
 Log in to enter.
 Click here to view contest rules.